Ask AI or search...

 Bank Verification

 Verifying a bank account.
 This step is required before a Customer can send funds using their Customer account.
-This can be accomplished either (1) at the time the bank account is added by using a Third-party Provider, or (2) after attaching a bank by verifying it with microdeposits.
+This can be accomplished either (1) at the time the bank account is added via Open Banking, Secure Exchange or a Third-party Provider, or (2) after attaching a bank by verifying it with microdeposits.

 Bank Account Types #